-- Complete 32 credit hours of courses. - Complete an ePortfolio that synthesizes coursework and learning in community. - Maintain a minimum GPA of 2.8 - Make full payment of all tuition, fees, and other financial obligations.
+- Complete 32 credit hours of courses. - Complete a master's portfolio that demonstrates learning in community. - Maintain a minimum GPA of 2.8 - Make full payment of all tuition, fees, and other financial obligations.

 Upon meeting these requirements, the award of the Master of Arts degree is authorized by a vote of the Future Generations University Board of Trustees.